Canon Digital Photography Forums

 The second factor is your distance from subject.
 This is easy to see.
 Go look through a photo album.
 Find a picture you took of some sort of scenery.
 Maybe a mountain that was far away, or a city from atop a high perch ... whatever.
 Assuming it's a good picture (not blurry all over and incorrectly exposed) I'll wager a good amount of money that there are hundreds of yards worth of trees/grass/buildings that are in focus and can be recognized.
 Now find a really close-up picture you've taken of someone's face .... no, I mean really close-up .... you'll notice that objects even a few feet behind your subject are out of focus to the point where you probably can't even identify them.
 Here's an example:

-Notice how although his eye is in focus, his ear is not.
-Now, this is an extreme example and in this particular shot I was looking to achieve that affect ... but the point is that if he had been standing 10 feet away from me as oposed to the 10 inches he actually was .... getting a depth of field that shallow using that lens would not have been possible.
+Notice how although her eye is in focus, her ear is not.
+Now, this is an extreme example and in this particular shot I was looking to achieve that affect ... but the point is that if she had been standing 10 feet away from me as opposed to the 12 inches she actually was .... getting a depth of field that shallow using that lens would not have been possible.

 The third aspect of a lens that affects the depth of field is focal length.
 With all other things being an equal ... a longer focal length will have a shallower depth of field.
 So if you were shooting a picture of a person standing 10 feet away from you and you were using an 18mm focal length ... more of what is in front of and behind that person will be in focus than if you zoomed the lens out to 55mm and took shot.

-Here's another example of a very shallow depth of field:
+Here are some other examples of very shallow depth of field:

 Some misc ramblings: